DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/arduino/components.md

 Unit: °C

 **2. Humidity Sensor**
-The Humidity sensor returns values ranging from 0% to 100%, anything other is a invalid value.
+The Humidity sensor returns values ranging from 0% to 100%, anything other is an invalid value.
 Unit: relative Humidity in %

 **3. CO2 Sensor**